 Can I charge the iPhone SE wirelessly?

-The iPhone SE 3 (2022) and iPhone SE 2 (2020) models support wireless charging via Qi standard ex works with a power of 7.5 watts and can be charged with any Qi charger.
-The old iPhone SE (2016) can be retrofitted via universal Qi adapters.
+Yes, the iPhone SE 3 (2022) and iPhone SE 2 (2020) support wireless charging out of the box at 7.5 watts using the Qi standard and can be used with any Qi charger.
+The older iPhone SE (2016) can also be equipped for wireless charging with universal Qi adapters.

 Can the iPhone SE 2022 charge wirelessly?